Is a global financial disaster inevitable?

 At a minimum we suggest putting together a basic emergency preparedness plan that will help you through troubling economic times.
 Think about what things you need to survive, and start to stock up on them now.
 Food, water and shelter should all be at the top of the list.

-[Only registered and activated users can see links. ] – The Power of Information – If you can’t afford gear, don’t worry stock up on knowledge.
+Survival Intelligence – The Power of Information – If you can’t afford gear, don’t worry stock up on knowledge.

 Knowledge is key to surviving any type of disaster, including an economic collapse.
 In a survival situation, knowledge is going to be a critical factor in determining the outcome of your situation.
 The ability to be able to predict what will happen in any type of disaster is an important part of being prepared.
 Start gathering a list of trusted resources and information sources that can help you prepare for whatever the future has in store.